A Brief History

 The film will be released in the United States on November 9, 2018.

-Questions for students: Did you ever read the novel The Girl in the Spider’s Web?
+Question for students (and subscribers): Did you ever read the novel The Girl in the Spider’s Web?
 Also, are you planning on seeing this movie?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!